 Pets on board TGV

 Smaller pets (cats, rabbits, hamsters etc, that do not smell or make too much noise to be of hindrance to other passengers) must be transported in a box or basket no larger than 55x30x30 cm.
 A ticket with the fixed fee of € 6.90 must be purchased (is not sold in the Netherlands).
 Large pets Larger dogs that do not fit in a box or basket must wear a muzzle and be kept on a leash.
 For these dogs a 50% reduced ticket is needed (rate: ‘dog’) to travel on the TGV route.
 Guide dogs travel for free and do not need to wear a muzzle.

 Pets on board Eurostar

 Pets are not permitted!
 An exception is made for guide dogs, which are allowed.

 Pets on board ICE International

 Dogs are permitted on board ICE International, but are not allowed to enter the bistro carriage.
 Small dogs/pets that are transported in a basket or cage and guide dogs may travel for free.
+A guide rate ticket is needed for a guide dog.
 Large pets Larger dogs must be kept on a leash and wear a muzzle.
 For these dogs a dog ticket (rate: ‘dog’) and separate 50% reduced ICE International ticket is needed.
 In the Netherlands the ICE International ticket can only be purchased for direct ICE International services.
 Tickets for dogs cannot be purchased online but must be purchased at one of the staffed sales outlets: NS International Service Center, and a NS International counter in one of the Tickets & Service offices at the larger train stations.
 For other routes, the ticket must be purchased on the spot.